 - Support practical and reasonable efforts that increase affordable housing stock in New Hampshire.

-- Oppose any efforts to roll back or repeal core principles of workforce housing legislation, accessory dwelling unit legislation and the establishment of a statewide administrative Housing Appeals Board.
+- Oppose any efforts to roll back or repeal core principles of workforce housing legislation, accessory dwelling unit legislation and the statewide administrative Housing Appeals Board.

 PRIORITY: BIA recognizes the critical role of infrastructure in fostering a healthy, growing economy.
 Positions include:

-- Advocate for adequate investment in New Hampshire’s road and bridge network as well as consideration of long-term mass transit alternatives.
+- Advocate for adequate and equitable investment in New Hampshire’s air, road and bridge network as well as improved local public transit opportunities.